 The Importance Of The Transfer Value

-Miss X contacted us for advice in relation to her GlaxoSmithKline final salary pension scheme.
+Miss X contacted us for advice in relation to her pension scheme.
 As she had attained age 55 she had applied to her previous employer for an immediate pension.
 The scheme offered a full pension of £15,018 p.a. or a tax-free cash lump sum of £89,140 and a reduced pension of £12,794 p.a.
-The transfer value offered by the scheme exceeded £550,000 and represented approximately 37 times the income offered by the scheme.
+The transfer value offered exceeded £550,000 and represented approximately 37 times the income offered by the scheme.

-The historic advice (when transfer values typically ran at 20 times or below) was to stay with the scheme but with transfer, values increasing it is worth at least obtaining a cash equivalent transfer value and making some basic calculations.
+The historic advice (when transfer values typically ran at 20 times or below) was to stay with a final salary scheme but with transfer values increasing it may be worth at least obtaining a cash equivalent transfer value and making some basic calculations.
 This can be completed at no cost.

-What is the Final Salary Pension Transfer Process And Costs
+Transfer From A Final Salary Pension – Process And Costs

-To obtain a cash equivalent transfer value and make an initial assessment of the viability of a transfer is a free service offered by many of those advisers qualified and authorised to advise on transfer from final salary pension schemes (contact us on 0800 043 8341 to arrange a no cost assessment – We hold the relevant permissions and specialise in final salary pension transfer advise).
+To obtain a cash equivalent transfer value and make an initial assessment of the viability of a transfer is a free service offered by many of those advisers qualified and authorised to advise on transfer from final salary pension schemes.

 Should you wish to discuss your pension options with a financial adviser we strongly suggest you choose one with the relevant permissions.
-Using an adviser without permissions or an intermediary can cause delays (time you may not have!) and ultimately increase fees should you decide to action a transfer.
+Using an adviser without permissions or an intermediary can cause delays and increase fees should you decide to take action.